Sujan2332/Something/README.md

 ## *📬 Contact*
 ### *For any questions, bugs, or feature requests, feel free to open an issue or contact us directly at saisujan.s03@gmail.com.*

 # *Thank you for exploring Something♾️!
-We hope you enjoy using it as much as we enjoyed building it.
+I hope you enjoy using it as much as we enjoyed building it.
 Feel free to contribute and make it even better!*